-The Village of Oak Creek/Big Park is an unincorporated city/town in Yavapai County so its governing authority is the Yavapai County Board of Supervisors.
-And since this area is part of District 3, the County Supervisor is Randy Garrison.
+As the Village of Oak Creek/Big Park is an unincorporated town in Yavapai County, its governing authority falls under the Yavapai County Board of Supervisors.

 After months of renovation to the former Weber’s IGA Market, Clark’s Market is rounding the final corner on their massive remodel.

 What is that?
 Sandwiches on fire?
 They can be or not, depending on your taste buds!
 The Dunnery welcomes the Jimenez-Sanchez family and their restaurant, Tortas de Fuego, to the VOC.

 A first-generation American, Edie Knell has stories.
 Edie’s mom (Denmark) immigrated here with her parents in 1924, age 13.
 Her dad (Germany) finished third grade, became an apprentice carpenter by 11, left a home of eight brothers (all of whom later died at the Russian Front) and two sisters, joined the Danish merchant marines, jumping ship in Canada in 1932, age 19, embarking on a life in America.

 Fannie Belle Gulick, one of the more colorful characters in Sedona’s recent past, had a major role in the development of both Big Park and West Sedona.